 Content marketing continues to rise in importance for marketers, with one recent piece of research by Content Marketing Agency Seven claiming that 80% of senior marketers view owned media as either effective or very effective at delivering return on investment for their brands.
 Indeed, for many brands, content is the holy grail of customer engagement: it builds reputation, get their consumer attention, keeps them coming back for more and sells products.
 So, working on that analogy here’s what we see as the 10 commandments of content marketing…

-Author Archives: Julia Hutchison
+Posts By: Julia Hutchison

 For the past three or four years, mobile has been purported to be the next big thing for everything from publishing to ecommerce.
 But it is only now that it is finally reaching critical mass, particularly in terms of the profitability of m-commerce, and having an undeniably substantial impact on the way in which we shop.